 - Failing to disclose previous names, including previous married names.

-- Misunderstanding that from 1 July 2013, the FHOG can only be paid for a new home (that is one that has been built or substantially renovated in the last five years and is being sold for the first time as residential premises).
+- Misunderstanding that from 1 July 2013, the FHOG can only be paid for a new home (that is one that has not been previously occupied or sold as a place of residence or for the provision of short term accommodation, and includes a substantially renovated home and a home built to replace demolished premises).